LangLabsIO/longevity-copilot-hackathon/README.md

 ## Acknowledgments

 * Thanks to everyone who participates in and supports the hackathon.
-* Special thanks to LangLabsIO for hosting this event.
+* Special thanks to LabLab for hosting this event.